-Massage Therapy will feel different depending on the client, the client’s health, the therapist and the techniques used.
+Massage Therapy will feel different depending on the person, the therapist and the techniques used.

-- Working in an area of injury or chronic pain may at first cause some discomfort; this usually lessens in the first few minutes.
-We are trained in a number of techniques which will work to decrease your discomfort; we work carefully within what feels right to you.
+Working in an area of injury or chronic pain may at first cause some discomfort; this usually lessens in the first few minutes.

-- Many people feel that massage must hurt in order to be effective.
-Actually, massage works best when done in a zone of ‘therapeutic tenderness’–a sensation best described as ‘a good pain’–a level of tenderness in which you can breathe comfortably and that decreases quickly as we work, essentially easing the initial discomfort.
+Many people feel that massage must hurt in order to be effective.
+Massage actually works best when done in a zone of ‘therapeutic tenderness’–a sensation best described as ‘a good pain’–a level of tenderness in which you can breathe comfortably and that decreases quickly as we work, essentially easing the initial discomfort.
 Please tell your therapist if you think the massage is causing you too much pain.